RodZill4/material-maker/material_maker/doc/node_noise_voronoi_triangle.rst

 Outputs
 +++++++

-The **Triangle Voronoi** noise node provides five outputs:
+The **Triangle Voronoi** noise node provides three outputs:

-* a greyscale Triangle Voronoi noise texture that shows the distance to the cell centers.

 * a greyscale texture that shows the distance to the feature points.

-* a color texture where each cell is filled with a random color.

-* an UV map that maps each cell and can be used with the Custom UV node.

-* a normal map to the cell borders.
+* a greyscale texture that shows the distance to the cell borders.

+* fill information for each cell and must be connected to a Fill companion node, to generate random colors, custom UVs etc. to create complex materials that show for example cells of different colors.

 Parameters
 ++++++++++